 Envii Sludge Klear is an extremely effective, natural solution to vacuuming pond sludge and will provide many benefits in the future.
 It’s very quick to remove sludge with a vacuum, but by doing this, you remove any beneficial bacteria in your pond and leave your pond susceptible to future problems.
 We always say that the best approach is to take your time and do it right.

 Having an established bacterial colony in your pond creates an army that can control problems like sludge and green water.
 There are also a few other things you can do in your pond to prevent the build-up sludge.
 From reducing how often you feed fish, to removing debris as soon as possible.

 - For best results, ensure pH is between 7 & 8.3 when using any bacterial treatment.

-- Bacterial treatments are not a quick fix and can take several weeks to complete resolve the problem.
+- Bacterial treatments are not a quick fix and can take several weeks to completely resolve the problem.